Dr Clare Thorpe (she/her)

 My research is currently supported by the US Department of Energy, Sellafield Ltd, Nuclear Waste Services/Nuclear Decommissioning Authority, and the National Nuclear Laboratory.
 I sit on the Royal Society of Chemistry Radiochemistry Group Committee and UK Nuclear Academics Meeting Committee.

-Alongside my love of science, I am a keen high-latitude sailor, dinghy racer, and mother.
+Alongside my love of science, I am a mum, a keen high-latitude sailor and dinghy racer.

 - Research interests